Monday, March 2, 2026

 Under the agreement, a person who comes to Britain on a small boat can be detained and returned to France, and an equal number of migrants are then authorised to travel from France to Britain via a new legal route.

-The stated aim is to persuade migrants not to risk the dangerous and illegal crossing from France and to break up people-smuggling gangs.
+The stated aim is to persuade migrants not to risk the dangerous and illegal crossing from France.

-Rights groups have said the scheme is arbitrary, lacks due process and disregards migrants' wellbeing.
+Rights groups have said the "one-in one-out" scheme is arbitrary, lacks due process and disregards migrants' wellbeing.

-A group of experts, including seven UN Special Rapporteurs, called for the end of the programme last year in a letter to the governments of the UK and France, saying it "may result in serious violations of international human rights law" and that they had concerns that trafficking indicators were not being picked up on.
+A group of UN experts, including seven Special Rapporteurs, called for the end of the programme last year in a letter to the British and French governments, saying it "may result in serious violations of international human rights law".

-The UK Home Office and the French Ministry of the Interior did not immediately reply to requests for comment.
+The French Ministry of the Interior did not immediately reply to requests for comment.

 (Reporting by Layli Foroudi; Editing by Andrew Heavens)